bsnes-emu/bsnes/docs/notes.md

-The Game Boy and Game Boy Color did not natively support any kind of rumble or force-feedback system, but some game cartridges (such as Pokémon Pinball) included a rumble motor within the cartridge itself.
+The Game Boy and Game Boy Color did not natively support any kind of rumble or force-feedback system, but some game cartridges (such as *Pokémon Pinball*) included a rumble motor within the cartridge itself.
+Such cartridges generally used the "MBC5" memory mapper chip.

-Because higan does not currently support game-specific controller features, to experience the rumble effect in higan you'll need to configure the console:
+To experience the rumble effect in higan, you'll need to configure the MBC5 "controller" connected to the "cartridge" port:

   - Open
     [higan's Input settings](interface/higan-settings.md#input)
   - In the list of consoles,
     select Game Boy, or Game Boy Color depending on which console you want to use to play the game
+  - In the list of ports,
+    select "Cartridge"
+  - In the list of controllers,
+    select "MBC5"
   - In the list of inputs,
     double-click "Rumble"
     or select it and press Enter